Resolving Extreme Jet Substructure: Low-Level Jet Constituent Models

 \section{Low-Level Jet Constituent Models}

 The primary focus of our study is to answer the question of whether the patterns of energy depositions in the jets contain additional information useful to the classification task that is not captured by the high-level observables.
 To probe the relevant information content, we train networks which operate directly on the low-level calorimeter tower constituents of the jets.
 We focus on two such network architectures; Particle-Flow Networks (PFN)~\cite{efn} and Transformers~\cite{transformer}.
-Transformers and PFNs have matched or outperformed other low-level network architectures, such as convolutional networks, in a variety of classification tasks~\cite{efn,Faucett:2020vbu,Collado:2021opi}.
-Our initial studies also considered convolutional networks, finding the same trends for our task.
-Due to the large computational cost of convolutional networks and their relatively weaker performance, we exclude them from this study and choose to focus on PFN and Transformer models.
+Both networks have matched or outperformed other low-level network architectures, such as convolutional networks, in a variety of classification tasks~\cite{efn,Faucett:2020vbu,Collado:2021opi}, but the decision to chose PFNs and Transformers to probe the information of content of the jets relies on their specific learning strategies.
+PFNs learn an event-level latent representation of the jets, see Sec.~\ref{sec:pfn}.
+Transformers, on the other hand, learn a contextualized embedding of each constituent and use self-attention mechanisms to determine which parts of the embedded input sequence to focus on in order to make a final prediction, see Sec.~\ref{sec:transformer}.
+Both networks are invariant to the input ordering, which makes them well-suited for jet classification tasks.